EU AI Act Regulatory Matrix visualization with risk categories and compliance framework

 Examples:

-AI in Critical Infrastructure
+AI in critical infrastructure

 Requirements: Risk assessment, quality management, human oversight